 Kathmandu valley, Pokhara, Ghorepani Poon hill, Chhomrong, Machharpurche base camp, Annapurna Base Camp, Ghaundrung village

 February, March, April, May, June and September, October , November and early December.

 Hike to Annapurna sanctuary is a classical trek itinerary compared to most walks in this region leading up to the base camp.
 The particular route is designed for world travelers who wish to hike to the base camp in a more relaxed manner than take a look this itinerary Annapurna Base Camp Trek – 14 Days which would be a more appropriate choice.
-However For travelers who wish to discover Annapurna sanctuary quickly but are walking with limited time wise than take a look this special itinerary.Day 01 : Arrived at Kathmandu valley
+However, For travelers who wish to discover Annapurna sanctuary quickly but are walking with limited time-wise, take a look this special itinerary.Day 01 : Arrived at Kathmandu valley

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu accommodation with breakfast plan.
 Our representative will give you information about further programs.Day 02 : Drive to Nayapool Bazaar via Pokhara city.
 Trek to Birethanti (1015 m), 8 hrs